Grasim Industries (OTCMKTS:GRSXY) Sets New 1-Year Low at $14.00

-Grasim Industries Limited (OTCMKTS:GRSXY)’s share price reached a new 52-week low during trading on Wednesday .
-The stock traded as low as $14.00 and last traded at $14.00, with a volume of 0 shares changing hands.
+Grasim Industries Limited (OTCMKTS:GRSXY)’s stock price hit a new 52-week low during mid-day trading on Tuesday .
+The company traded as low as $14.00 and last traded at $14.00, with a volume of 0 shares trading hands.
 The stock had previously closed at $14.00.

 Grasim Industries Ltd. engages in the production of chemicals and cement.
 It operates through the following segments: Viscose, Chemicals, Cement, Financial Services, and Others.
 The Viscose Staple Fibre segment offers wood pulp and yarn.
 The Chemicals segment produces caustic soda, allied chemicals, and epoxy.